cc-Mehdi/SSMS-Guide/README.md

 Maintenance and monitoring are essential tasks in SQL Server Management Studio (SSMS) to ensure the optimal performance and stability of your SQL Server instances.
 Here's a brief overview of maintenance and monitoring tasks you can perform in SSMS:

+Maintenance:

+Backup and Restore: Schedule regular backups of your databases to ensure data recovery in case of failures.
+You can create backup plans, schedule backups, and perform restores using SSMS.

+Index Maintenance: Regularly analyze and rebuild/reorganize indexes to optimize query performance.
+The "Indexing and Statistics" option in SSMS provides tools for managing indexes.

+Update Statistics: Keep statistics up-to-date to help the query optimizer make efficient execution plans.
+You can manually update statistics or set up automated jobs for this task.

+Data Cleanup: Remove unnecessary data, old records, and temporary data to free up storage space and improve query performance.

 ## Integration with Source Control
 ## Extensions and Customization
 ## Tips and Tricks